Former Fed EXPOSES Gunna's Plea Deal. Did He Snitch?

 You agree that the community service location shall be determined by the office of the Fulton County District Attorney.

-Okay, and this is for gonna see right here, his name, Sergio Kitchens.
+You can see right here his name, Sergio Kitchens.

-A, if called by any party in this case, you will testify truthfully, preserve your right to assert your Fifth Amendment privilege against Self-incrimination.
+This right here, guys, A, if called by any party in this case, you will testify truthfully, but reserve your right to assert your Fifth Amendment privilege against self-incrimination.

 What the hell does this mean in English, guys?

-Gonna cannot assert the Fifth Amendment because the Fifth Amendment can only be asserted, the right to remain silent, by the way, if you reasonably foresee that what you're going to say might incriminate you and put put you uh put you in a compromising situation where you can be charged in the future.
+And here's the problem: Gunna cannot assert the Fifth Amendment because the Fifth Amendment can only be asserted, the right to remain silent, by the way, if you reasonably foresee that what you're going to say might incriminate you and put you in a compromising situation where you can be charged in the future.

-However, clearly we can see that his term term was suspended.
+However, clearly, we can see that his term was suspended.

-He's pretty much, you know, given an alpha plea in this case as far as this racketeering case goes.
+He's pretty much given an alpha plea in this case as far as this racketeering case goes.

 And any information he gives doesn't necessarily have to incriminate him.